cenk1cenk2/schema-companion.nvim/README.md

 ### Language Server Configuration

-You can automatically extend your configuration of the language server by wrapping it with `schema-companion.setup_client` function.

 The plugin has an adapter based system, where you can define different configurations per language server.

 #### LSP Overlay Method